-This entry can destroy your credit score and negatively impact future financial decisions.
-Having a collection account on your credit report is extraordinarily damaging and will impact your score for up to seven years if you don’t remove it.
-The only way to get your credit score back on track is to remove the collection entry as soon as you can.
+A collection account can destroy your credit score.
+Plus, it will remain on your report for up to seven years if you don’t remove it, potentially limiting future financial decisions and working against any efforts you make to build credit.
+The quickest way to get your credit score back on track is to remove the collection entry as soon as you can.

 What is Sunrise Credit Services?

-Originally founded in 1975, Sunrise Credit Services, Inc. is a debt collection agency or accounts receivable management firm.
-It employs over 500 employees overseen by its CEO, Diane Doane.
-It's part of a larger umbrella company, Sunrise Family of Companies, which includes NetTel USA and Sunrise Capital Management, Inc. Its headquarters are in Farmingdale, New York, and it’s a late-stage debt collector, which means it may purchase the right to collect a debt from the original creditor.
+Originally founded in 1974, Sunrise Credit Services, Inc. is a debt collection agency.
+It employs over 450 employees and it's part of a larger umbrella company, Sunrise Family of Companies, which includes NetTel USA and Sunrise Capital Management, Inc. Its headquarters are in Farmingdale, New York, and it’s a late-stage debt collector, which means it may purchase the right to collect a debt from the original creditor.

 Sunrise Credit Services collects a variety of debts, including: